Eurobodalla Shire Council has received state and federal grant funding to undertake two employment projects in Eurobodalla.

 - link people looking for work or a career change with training and employment opportunities

 - meet the current and future labour demands of an industry with the expected highest jobs growth in the local area.

-The Jobs and Training project will link participants with activities that will assist them to work in the health and community services sector, including:
+The Employment Projects team will link participants with activities that will assist them to work in Eurobodalla, such as:

 - ‘taste’ introductory experiences for school based students and work for the dole participants to try out new work roles